dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 ## Implementing the dispose pattern

-If your class contains a field or property, and its type implements <xref:System.IDisposable>, the containing class itself should also implement <xref:System.IDisposable>.
+If your class owns a field or property, and its type implements <xref:System.IDisposable>, the containing class itself should also implement <xref:System.IDisposable>.
+Meaning a class that is responsible for instantiating an <xref:System.IDisposable> implementation and storing the instance as a class-scope member is also responsible for clean up.
 This is to help ensure that the referenced disposable types are given the opportunity to deterministically perform clean up through the <xref:System.IDisposable.Dispose%2A> method.
+Furthermore, ensure that the class is `sealed` (or `NotInheritable` in Visual Basic) - for inheritance patterns, see [implementing the dispose pattern for a base class](#implementing-the-dispose-pattern-for-a-base-class).

 [!code-csharp[Conceptual.Disposable#1](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.disposable/cs/disposable1.cs#1)]
 [!code-vb[Conceptual.Disposable#7](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.disposable/vb/disposable1.vb#7)]